The First Jobs Of 13 Wall Street Titans

 Wall Street Career: He's the founder and chairman of Charles Schwab Corporation, a brokerage firm he started back in 1971.

-He has an estimated net worth of $US4.3 billion, according to Forbes.
+He has an estimated net worth of $4.3 billion, according to Forbes.

 Second Job: OK it's not a first job, but Daniel Loeb left his first finance job at Warburg Pincus to work for Chris Blackwell's Island Records (U2 and The Cranberries) as the director of corporate development.

 Wall Street Career: Loeb currently runs hedge fund Third Point LLC.
-He has an estimated networth of $US1.5 billion.
+He has an estimated networth of $1.5 billion.

 Business Insider Emails & Alerts